Sheet Pan Steak Fajitas

 These fajitas work great on the gill.
 There are a few different options for preparation.
 The easiest is preparing the steak fajitas in the same way as the recipe below and then simply cooking them in a grill basket, grill sheet, or large piece of heavy duty foil on the grill.
 They will cook in about 7-10 minutes.

-Another option is to keep the steak whole and marinate it in the fajita spices and lime juice.
+Another option is to keep the steak whole, like you would for carne asada, and marinate it in the fajita spices and lime juice.
 Cook it whole to your liking and then thinly slice against the grain., The peppers and onions can also be grilled in larger pieces and then sliced before serving.

 Looking for more fajita recipes